1. The name of the Society is “Pacific DAWN: Pacific DisAbled Women's Network” hereinafter referred to as the Association

 (iii) the Past President who carries one vote;

-(b) The Chair, Vice-Chair (or 2 Co-Chairs), Secretary, Treasurer, and Member At Large shall be elected by majority vote by the Directors after the Annual General Meeting of the membership and prior to the first scheduled Directors meeting for the year.
-The Directors may choose to elect 2 Co-Chairs as opposed to Chair and Vice-Chair, should all be agreeable.
+(b) The Chair, Secretary, and Treasurer, shall be elected by majority vote by the Directors after the Annual General Meeting of the membership and prior to the first scheduled Directors meeting for the year.

 (c) The Chair, Vice-Chair (or Co-Chairs), Secretary, and Treasurer, shall be the Officers of The Association.